cakephp/docs/en/controllers/components/authentication.rst

 ControllerAuthorize allows you to handle authorization checks in a controller callback.
-This is ideal when you have very simple authorization, or you need to use a combination of models + components to do your authorization, and don't want to create a custom authorize object.
+This is ideal when you have very simple authorization, or you need to use a combination of models and components to do your authorization, and don't want to create a custom authorize object.